plausible/website/_articles/data_policy.md

 <small>_Disclaimer:_ We're not lawyers.
 The information in this post is our view on things and it's here to help give you an introduction to the different privacy regulations and how Plausible is built to help you comply with them.
 We encourage you to discuss specific issues with your lawyer if you have any concerns.</small>

+## Built and hosted in the EU

+[We’re a two person team](https://plausible.io/about) and we’re based in the EU.
+The legal entity is incorporated in Estonia.

+All of the data that we do track and collect is kept fully secured, encrypted and hosted on renewable energy powered [server in Germany](https://plausible.io/blog/made-in-eu).
+This ensures that all of the website data is being covered by the European Union’s strict laws on data privacy.

+You don’t have to worry about Schrems II and that it invalidates the EU-US Privacy Shield.
+Your website data never leaves the EU.

 ## Data ownership of your web analytics

+When you use our service to measure your website stats, Plausible Analytics will collect information about your visitors.
+You entrust us with your site data and we take that trust to heart.
+The privacy of your site data — and it is your data, not ours! — is a big deal to us.

 By using Plausible, you keep 100% ownership of your website data.
-Although when using our hosted service, your site analytics are stored on our server in the cloud, you remain completely in control of your site data and you fully own all of your data too:
+Although when using our hosted service, your site analytics are stored on our server in the cloud, you remain completely in control of your site data and you fully own all of your data too.

+You own all right, title, and interest to your website data.
+We obtain no rights from you to your website data.
+We will never sell or share your site data to any third-parties.

 * Your website data is not shared with advertising companies or any other companies in general.
 * Your website data is not sent to any third-parties at all.